SavageWilliam/childline-yoti/README.md

 ## Development Resources & Notes

+### User journey

+As an under 18 (CYP)
+I want to report an explicit online image to IWF (internet watch foundation)
+So that it can be removed as quickly as possible.

+### User stories

+As a CYP
+I want to prove that I'm under 18
+So that IWF can legally handle my case.

+As a CYP
+I want to remain anonymous
+So that I feel comfortable reporting the image.

+As a CYP
+I want to understand if my image fits the criteria for removal
+So that I am reassured that I am 'in the right place'.

+As a CYP
+I want to be presented with alternatives locations for help/advice
+If my image doesn't fit the criteria for removal.

+As a CYP
+I want to easily (and securely) send the image address
+So that it can be removed and only seen by the IWF.

+As a CYP
+I want to see information on what happens after submitting my request
+So that I understand what to expect next (& how long it might take.

+As a CYP
+I want an an option to submit more than one address
+So that I can submit multiple location (if applicable) to IWF.

+**Stretch goals (next sprint)**

+As a CYP
+I would like to track my case's progress
+So that I know when its finished/if it has been removed.

+As a CYP
+I want to see other options if the image can't be removed
+So that I can take other actions to get the image taken down.

+As a CYP
+I want to be see a confirmation message
+So that I know my request has been sent AND what to expect next.

 ### Websites

 - [Childline website](https://www.childline.org.uk/info-advice/bullying-abuse-safety/online-mobile-safety/sexting/) - Use for colour schemes as it is already 'proven for use case'.